Direct Lending FAQ

 To find out more about managing your loans, before receiving a Direct Loan, borrowers may visit the Federal Student Aid Website.

 Please contact your loan servicer if you would like to discuss repayment plan options or change your repayment plan.
-You can get information about all of the federal student loans you have received and find the loan servicer for your loans using the National Student Loan Data System (NSLDS) at nslds.ed.gov.
+You can get information about all of the federal student loans you have received and find the loan servicer for your loans by going to “manage my loans” on the Federal Student Aid Website.

 Please click here for more information on Federal Subsidized Student Loan Borrowing Limitations.